 Batteries charged for an electrified future

-Targeting this market, there are currently over 300 companies working on the development of electric cars in the country, "but just a few of them are developing technology," Brian Gu, President of XPeng Motors, said to Bloomberg.
+Currently, there are over 300 companies working on the development of electric cars in the country, “but just a few of them are developing technology,” Brian Gu, President of XPeng Motors, said to Bloomberg.
 According to him, only 10% of these companies are considering innovation, while the vast majority are old players in the traditional auto industry.
 Tesla, by Elon Musk, headquartered in the US, faces difficulties.
-Only at the end of March, he lost US$ 5 billion in market value and suffered several casualties in his highest executive positions.
-At least two of these professionals have migrated to potentially competing companies like Intel and Waymo - from the same group as Google -, who are now entering the automotive industry.
+At the end of March, he lost US$ 5 billion in market value and suffered several casualties in his highest executive positions.
+At least two of these professionals have migrated to potentially competing companies like Intel and Waymo – from the same group as Google -, who are now entering the automotive industry.

 Musk has benefited from subsidies in the United States, which provide a credit of US$ 7,500 for each of the first 200,000 electric vehicles sold by each manufacturer in the country.
-Six months after reaching this mark, the incentives decreased until they disappear entirely after one year.
-With about 140,000 Teslas running through American cities, Musk cars will soon be no longer competitive.
-Analysts fear the temporary encouragement may cease to exist with President Donald Trump's new climate policy.
+Six months after reaching this mark, the incentives decreased until they disappeared entirely after one year.
+With about 140,000 Teslas running through American cities, Musk’s cars will soon no longer be competitive.
+Analysts fear the temporary encouragement may cease to exist with President Donald Trump’s new climate policy.

 Better aligned with the fight against global warming, the UK has set an end to the sale of combustion cars after 2040 and has allocated £ 1 billion in subsidies for drivers who want to buy electric or hybrid vehicles.
 Currently, almost every major automaker has at least one electric model in its portfolio.
 A ranking of the British magazine Auto Express chose the best for sale in 2018: Nissan Leaf and e-NV200 Combi, Volkswagen e-Golf and e-up!, BMW i3, Renault ZOE, Tesla Model S and Model X, Hyundai Ioniq and Smart ForTwo ED